jaidevjoshi83/training-material/topics/statistics/tutorials/MicroBiomML_0.1.0/tutorial.md

 > {% endif %}
 {: .hands_on}

+We will use subsampling to normalize the number of sequences in all the samples.

 > ### {% icon hands_on %} Hands-on: Subsampling
 >
 > First we want to see how many sequences we have in each sample.
 We'll do this with the